GKE custom OSS K8s cluster autoscaler

 autoscalingGroupsnamePrefix:

-# this will be different in your case
+# this will be different in your case and in general follows this pattern

 - name: gke-no-autoscaler